Sunuwar9841/Pastagram123/README.md

 # Pastagram123

            Time spent: 7 hours spent in total

-Added Feature
+# Added Feature

-User stays logged in across restarts.
+-User stays logged in across restarts.

-User can log out.
+-User can log out.

-User can view comments on a post.
+-User can view comments on a post.

-User can add a new comment.
+-User can add a new comment.

-User can add a profile picture.
+-User can add a profile picture.

 - an Instagram clone
 -custom Parse backend that allows a user to post photos